ronkow/python-for-data-practitioners/README.md

 The `conda list` command lists all the Python packages installed within the `base` virtual environment.

 A Python package is a collection of Python code.
 Python packages extend Python's functionality.
 For example, the [scikit-learn](https://pypi.org/project/scikit-learn/) package is used for creating machine learning models.
-All packages can be found in [Python Package Index](https://pypi.org/project/jupyterlab/), the official repository for Python packages.
+All packages can be found in the [Python Package Index](https://pypi.org/project/jupyterlab/), the official repository for Python packages.

 A virtual environment is an isolated workspace for a software project.
 In other words, a directory is created for the project and all project files, including files for installed packages, will reside within this directory.